Translated by MATCHA

 English website version

 How to Eat Sushi - Know It Better than the Japanese!

 Tata Cara Makan Sushi yang Benar (yang Bahkan Kebanyakan Orang Jepang juga Tidak Tahu)

 As the title suggests, this article explains how to eat sushi.
 It's not just about how to eat sushi, but it also explains in detail how to place an order at a sushi restaurant, how to pay and how to eat sushi without using the chopsticks.

 Another thing that we are striving for at MATCHA is to enhance the quality of what travelers experience during their visit to Japan.
-There are many tourists who may feel too nervous to enter a sushi restaurant, in spite of the fact that they have come all the way to Japan.
+There are many visitors who may feel too nervous to enter a sushi restaurant, in spite of the fact that they have come all the way to Japan.
 There are also people who get lost when trying to change trains and lose precious time.
-The main purpose of the articles on the MATCHA website is to offer the necessary information for travelers to fully enjoy their trip in Japan.
+The main purpose of the articles on the MATCHA website is to offer the necessary information for travelers to fully enjoy their trip to Japan.